harvester/docs/docs/rancher/node/rke2-cluster.md

 :::note

-Calico and Canal require the `iptables` or `xtables-nft` package to be installed on the node, for more details, please refer to the [RKE2 known issues](https://docs.rke2.io/known_issues#canal-and-ip-exhaustion).
+Calico and Canal networks require the `iptables` or `xtables-nft` package to be installed on the node, for more details, please refer to the [RKE2 known issues](https://docs.rke2.io/known_issues#canal-and-ip-exhaustion).

 :::